ddnexus/pagy/docs/api/keyset.md

 !!!success
 The choice to avoid backward pagination and omitting previous and last pages has a very good trade-off:
 - The code is a lot faster and simpler to maintain
-- The logic is easier to understand
+- The logic is easier to understand and use
 - Overriding is straightforward

+!!!info
+However, if you have a good use case that requires backward pagination, please, open a [Feature Request](https://github.com/ddnexus/pagy/discussions/categories/feature-requests)
 !!!

 ### ORMs